commercetools/connect-payment-integration-adyen/processor/README.md

 If the feature stored payment methods is enabled then the webhook of type "Recurring tokens life cycle events" with the event type of "recurring.token.created" must also be enabled.

+If Adyen Giving is enabled then a webhook of type "Adyen Giving" with the event `DONATION` must also be enabled.
+Adyen sends that event for the charity account the donation was credited to, so set it up on the account that receives the donations.

 ### Configuring the notifications in Adyen

 To configure notifications in Adyen, follow this [guide](https://docs.adyen.com/development-resources/webhooks/#set-up-webhooks-in-your-customer-area).